ViktorParkhomenko/Switch-Security-Configuration/README.md

 # Switch Security Configuration

 Project Overview:
-In this project, we will be enhancing the security on two access layer switches (SW-1 and SW-2) in a partially configured network.
+In this project, I will be enhancing the security on two access layer switches (SW-1 and SW-2) in a partially configured network.
 The goal is to implement a series of security measures to ensure the integrity and stability of the network while preventing unauthorized access and attacks.

 This project will cover the following security tasks: